pesekt1/vidly-client/README.md

 };
 ```

-Now use Joi in he validateInput function:
+Now use Joi in the validateInput function:
 ```javascript
 //abortEarly: false ... we want to see all the errors, not just the first one. validateInput() {